Meet-BS/web-demos/DEPLOYMENT.md

 3. **Individual Demos Not Working**
    - For single service: demos are embedded in landing page
    - For separate services: deploy each folder individually

+4. **Demo Links Redirecting to Localhost**
+   - The landing page automatically detects environment
+   - In production: shows demo info pages with instructions
+   - In development: opens individual demo servers
+   - No configuration needed - works automatically

 ### Debug Commands